bnarath/find_Exoplanet/README.md

 There are 40 features and 3 categories of exoplanet dispositions (in 'koi_disposition').
 The categories are `CANDIDATE`, `CONFIRMED` and `FALSE POSITIVE`.

-As per the [exoplanet archive](https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html#pdisposition), the features are described as follows:

 1. koi_disposition : The category of this KOI from the Exoplanet Archive.
-Current values are CANDIDATE, FALSE POSITIVE, NOT DISPOSITIONED or CONFIRMED.
+Current values are CANDIDATE, FALSE POSITIVE, or CONFIRMED.
 (THIS is the target value)

+As per the [exoplanet archive](https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html#pdisposition), the features are described as follows:

 1. koi_fpflag_nt : Not Transit-Like Flag (A KOI whose light curve is not consistent with that of a transiting planet.
 This includes, but is not limited to, instrumental artifacts, non-eclipsing variable stars, and spurious (very low SNR) detections.)
 (Boolean)
 1. koi_fpflag_ss : Stellar Eclipse Flag.
 A KOI that is observed to have a significant secondary event, transit shape, or out-of-eclipse variability, which indicates that the transit-like event is most likely caused by an eclipsing binary.
 However, self-luminous, hot Jupiters with a visible secondary eclipse will also have this flag set, but with a disposition of PC.
 (Boolean)
 1. koi_fpflag_co : Centroid Offset Flag.
 The source of the signal is from a nearby star, as inferred by measuring the centroid location of the image both in and out of transit, or by the strength of the transit signal in the target's outer (halo) pixels as compared to the transit signal from the pixels in the optimal (or core) aperture.
 (Boolean)